pippinbarr/cart253-2020/topics/sound/p5-oscillator.md

 The first thing we see in the documentation for `p5.Oscillator` is a pretty complex example that allows us to play neat tones that fade in and fade out.

-It's sufficiently complicated that it might not be our greatest starting point, though it's fun to play around with the interactive nature of the example itself for a while.
+It's sufficiently complicated that it might not be our greatest starting point, though it's fun to play around with the interactive nature of the example itself for a while and at least **hear** the possibilities.

 ### Description